steve228uk/homebridge-dash/README.md

 ### Config + Running

 Check the `config-sample.json` for an example on how to configure the plugin.
+You can configure as many buttons as you wish.

 Homebridge **must** be run with elevated privileges to work correctly i.e. sudo or root.